 Remarkably, there are some spiders that remain active during the winter.
 Most of these spiders remain hidden under leaves and other items on the ground to take advantage of the warmth from the decaying debris and the geothermal heat.
 They are not as active in the cold and are not usually seen but will come out on warm winter days and can sometimes be seen taking a stroll across the snow.
 They are able to stay alive during the winter months because their metabolism and digestion are slower in the cold so they need less food.

-On top of that, there are also some spiders that have learned to live with humans.
+There are also some spiders that have learned to live with humans.
 The common house spider is a great example.
-It lives its whole life in a house, barn, garage or some kind of protected structure.
-These spiders have become accustomed to indoor conditions so they survive all winter long and continue to mate and reproduce.
-Some other spiders will also find their way indoors during the cold months trying to find warmth, but since they are used to living outdoors they will more than likely die from the lack of a good food source.
+It lives its whole life in a house, barn, garage, or some other kind of protected structure.
+These spiders have become accustomed to indoor conditions to survive the winter and to continue to mate and reproduce.
+Keep in mind that generally only about five percent of the spiders you see indoors have ever been outdoors.

 How to Get Rid of a Spider in Winter